Don Carson had a creativite cross-over from 2D illustrations to 3D visual design and we are not complaining!

-From working as a commercial illustrator to switching his career path towards visual design, Don Carson’s journey as an artist is admirable.
+From working as a commercial illustrator to switching his career path towards visual design, the journey of Don Carson as an artist is admirable.
 Currently working from his studio in Eugene, Oregon, he works as a Senior Art Director at the Hettema Group and a freelance contributor to Walt Disney Imagineering.
 Don’s designs focus on physical and virtual spaces that create worlds and environments in 3D and design entire lands for Disney parks!
 Working intensively on Enscape to create real-time renders, his art bridges the gap between the designer and the team that fabricates and builds.
 Bringing his work to life- first via adding the third dimension and later by seeing it being constructed, Don’s work is an imaginative counterpart to physical models.

 How long have you been working as an artist for?
 How has your journey been like so far?

-Don: I graduated from art school as an Illustration major in 1983 and started my career from that point.
+Don Carson: I graduated from art school as an Illustration major in 1983 and started my career from that point.
 It has been 37 years so far.

 How was your experience at Walt Disney Imagineering as a Senior Designer like?